ReScience/ReScience-submission/code/README.md

 $ python main.py
 ```

-Create all figures from scratch, but use less repetitions per parameter combination (10 instead of 100) than in the paper, which should take ca. 8 hours.
+Create all figures from scratch, but use less repetitions per parameter combination (10 instead of 100) than in the paper, which should take 8-24 hours depending on the node.
 The figures are saved in article/figures for easy comparison with the figures in the text.

 ```bash
 $ python main.py --new True